nRF24/RF24/docs/python_wrapper.md

    ```
 2. Install the library.

-   This step and the next step need to be executed from the appropriate directory of
+   This step needs to be executed from the appropriate directory of
    the cloned RF24* repository:
    - navigate to *pyRF24* directory in the RF24 cloned repository
    - navigate to *RPi/pyRF24Network* directory in the RF24Network cloned repository